top of page

 Aphnaeus orcas (sexes similar)

+Genus Pseudaletis.
 An Afrotropical genus comprising 27 species, four being recorded in Uganda and one recorded at Semuliki: Pseudaletis antimachus.
 10 species have been recorded from the Ituri Forest of the DRC and targeted sampling should identify further species at Semuliki.
-The larvae are carniverous feeding on Crematogaster ants. .
+The larvae are carnivorous, feeding on Crematogaster ants. .

 Subfamily Polyommatinae